-Every year San Andrea organises a Summer School for the months of July and August, providing a fun experience for children aged between 2 and 12 years.
-It is run by qualified teachers and assistants in order to ensure that the children enjoy themselves in a safe environment, and at the same time benefit from a learning experience.
+Every year San Andrea organises a Summer School for the months of July and August, providing a fun experience for children aged between 2 and 12 years of age.
+It is run by qualified teachers and assistants in order to ensure that the children enjoy themselves in a safe environment, while benefiting from a learning experience.

 Valencia Trip Summer 2017